TaintedPhoenix/myflex-automation/README.md

 1. Download the source code archive of the [latest release](https://github.com/TaintedPhoenix/MyFlex-automation/releases/latest).
 2. Extract the file to a directory of your choice.
 3. Open the `config.json5` file in a text editor.
-4. Set up your desired enrollment instructions according to the specification below and save the file.
+4. Set up your desired enrollment instructions per the specifications below and save the file.
 5. Launch the program by executing `run.bat` on Windows devices and `run.sh` on MacOS/Linux devices.
 6. Input your Google Email and Password when prompted (These will be saved locally to the `.env` credentials file for future launches).
 7. Ensure that the program is able to log in successfully by watching the output.